jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-3.rst

 In Python, that means the *press* event happens when a pin's ``value`` attribute used to read ``False``, and now it reads ``True``.
 A *release* event happens when a pin's ``value`` used to read ``True`` and now it's ``False``.

 We know what the previous value was because we've stored in it our ``state`` object.
-We can use that to detect the change in state.
+We can use that to detect the change in state by just comparing the current real-life value with the last value we recorded in the state object.

 The basic logic looks like this: